Security and Cultural Heritage Studies (SCHER)

 Home

-The MA “Security and Cultural Heritage Studies” aims to provide students with specialized knowledge on the protection and threats to cultural heritage as well as a comprehensive understanding of contemporary security issues related to cultural heritage.
-Overall, the program is designed to equip students with the necessary knowledge and skills to understand, analyze and address the complex challenges that threaten cultural heritage, including natural disasters, war and conflict, looting, illegal trade and “development” projects.
-Foreign graduates of Departments of the country and of the recognized equivalent institutions abroad have the right to participate in the admission procedures at the MA.
+SCHER aims to provide students with specialized knowledge on the protection of cultural heritage as well as a comprehensive understanding of contemporary security issues through a prescient analysis of current and future threats related to cultural heritage.
+Overall, the program is designed to equip students with the necessary knowledge and skills to understand, analyze, and address the complex challenges that threaten cultural heritage, including risks, natural disasters, war and conflict, looting, illegal trade, and “development” projects.

 Latest News